JODA-Explore/JODA/functions/ISNUMBER.md

 # ISNUMBER - Type

-Checks wether the attribute is of numerical type
+Checks whether the attribute is of numerical type

 ## Input parameters